Sertraline: Pharmacogenomics

 CYP2C19 and CYP2B6 are thought to be the key cytochrome P450 enzymes involved in the metabolism of sertraline.
 Relative to CYP2C19 normal (extensive) metabolizers, poor metabolizers have 2.7-fold higher levels of sertraline and intermediate metabolizers have 1.4-fold higher levels.
 In contrast, CYP2B6 poor metabolizers have 1.6-fold higher levels of sertraline and intermediate metabolizers have 1.2-fold higher levels.

+Chemistry

+In terms of chemical structure, sertraline is a 1-aminotetralin.
+Several notable analogues sertraline are known, including desmethylsertraline, dasotraline, tametraline, and lometraline.